HL7/davinci-crd/input/pagecontent/cards.md

 Payers with existing tools that process prior authorization requests may have dependencies on data elements that are not found in the clinical orders being submitted as part of CRD such as service type or modifier codes.
 In these cases, payers **SHOULD** attempt to infer values for these elements based on elements that are present.
 For example, 'service type' can often be inferred based on the nature of the service, the location, the performer, etc. In situations where the inferred element has an impact on the results, payers should document that as part of their 'coverage-information' extension.
 In situations where inference is not possible and an element must be known; the payer may indicate that formal prior authorization is necessary.
 This situation should be minimized as much as possible.

-<p class="added-content">A profile defining the expectations of an Coverage Information response can be found <a href="StructureDefinition-CRDHooksResponse-coverageInformation.html">here</a>.</p>
+<p class="new-content">A profile defining the expectations of an Coverage Information response can be found <a href="StructureDefinition-CRDHooksResponse-coverageInformation.html">here</a>.</p>

 ### Propose Alternate Request Response Type